Crispy Bacon and Sweet Potato Hash

 - 2 sweet potatoes peeled and diced into 1/4 inch cubes

 - 2 cloves garlic, minced

-In a large heavy-bottomed skillet over medium heat, cook bacon until browned and crispy, then remove to paper towels to drain; reserve.
+- In a large heavy-bottomed skillet over medium heat, cook the bacon until browned and crispy; remove to paper towel-lined plate to drain the fats; reserve.

-Stir in the garlic, corn and edamame; cover skillet and continue to cook, stirring often, 12-15 minutes or until sweet potatoes are fork-tender.
+- Stir in the garlic, corn and edamame; cover the skillet and continue to cook, stirring often, 10-15 minutes, just until the sweet potatoes are nicely fork-tender.

-Stir in the reserved bacon and kielbasa; season to taste with salt and pepper.
+- Stir in the reserved bacon; season to taste with salt and pepper.
 Serve at once.

 Thanks for visiting!
 I hope you return soon for more yummy recipes for your family.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 If you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com.